ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/10-ubuntu-backups.md

 There are also some tools available for Ubuntu to help create backups similar to the System Restore feature of Windows.
 One such tool is TimeShift.
 I've linked to a description of the tool in the resources section below the video if you'd like to know more.

 Finally, as with Windows, there are a large number of tools, both paid and free, available to help with creating, managing, and restoring backups on Ubuntu and many other Linux distributions.
 As you work on building a backup strategy for an organization, you'll definitely want to review some of those tools to see if they adequately meet your needs.

+That concludes Module 7!
+As you continue to work on the lab assignment, feel free to post any questions you have in the course discussion forum on Canvas.
+Good luck!